Semantics in Multi-objective Genetic Programming: Experimental Setup

 The experiments were conducted using a generational approach.
 Tree size was controlled by using a maximum length or a maximum final depth, whatever happens first.
+When a child tree exceeds any of these, the offspring is generated again until these conditions are satisfied.
 The parameters used are shown in Table~\ref{tab:parameters}.
-These include the use of different threshold values, defined as Upper Bound Semantic Similarity (UBSS) = \{0.25, 0.50, 0.75, 1.0\} values and Lower Bound Semantic Similarity (LBSS) = \{0.001, 0.01, 0.1\} values, to compute the semantic distances defined in Eqs.~(\ref{semantic:distance:two:values}) and~(\ref{semantic:distance:one:value}).
-This results in conducting a thorough analysis: for each of the semantic-based approaches and for each of the datasets used, we have 16 independent results, each being the result of 50 independent runs.
+These include the use of different bounds, defined as Upper Bound Semantic Similarity (UBSS) = \{0.25, 0.50, 0.75, 1.0\} values and Lower Bound Semantic Similarity (LBSS) = \{0.001, 0.01, 0.1\} values, to compute the semantic distances defined in Eqs.~(\ref{semantic:distance:two:values}) and~(\ref{semantic:distance:one:value}).
+This results in conducting a thorough analysis: for each of the semantic-based approaches and for each of the datasets used, we have 16\footnote{4 values for UBSS and 4 cases for LBBS: 3 values and 1 case where LBSS is not defined.} independent results, each being the result of 50 independent runs.
+To obtain meaningful results, we carried out an extensive empirical experimentation (29,400 independent runs in total)\footnote{50 independent runs, 6 datasets, 3 semantic-based MOGP approaches (SSC, SCD, SDO), 16 different combination of values for UBSS and LBSS, 2 canonical EMO methods (NSGA-II, SPEA2).}.